 This indeed communicates that you are completely insensible to the value of customer retention.
 The primary purpose of using this phrase is to close the conversation.
 The truth is that a company’s internal policies have nothing to do with your customer’s expectations.
 Companies should learn to go beyond that extra mile to serve their customers and build customer loyalty.

-There’s Nothing I can Do
+There’s Nothing I Can Do

 Never say this to your customer after discussing the matter for long and wasting their valuable time.
-Make sure that your customer service team focuses on problem solving rather than diverting it.
+Make sure that your customer service team focuses on problem-solving rather than diverting it.
 Give your reps the freedom to be creative and find alternatives or innovative solutions to attend to the requirements of the customers in a better way.

 Just go to our Website

 This is just another way of saying “I can’t help you”.
-In fact, you need to assume that the customer has visited the website before giving you a call, as it is a faster way to find answer to a query.
+In fact, you need to assume that the customer has visited the website before giving you a call, as it is a faster way to find the answer to a query.
 Instead of making your customers search around the website, email them the link which would take them directly to the right page.

 That’s the Manufacturer’s Responsibility

 This would indicate that you are happy to extract your customer’s money while selling a product but not willing to assist them in a crisis.
 As your customers do not have a first-hand relationship with your partner or supplier, it becomes your responsibility to fix their problems because you took the money from them.